At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Discussion

+The 16/121 $= 13.2\%$ candidate-host fraction exceeds the geometric transit expectation by a factor of ${\sim}1.3$.
+For M3--M6 hosts ($R_\star \approx 0.25~R_\odot$, $M_\star \approx 0.25~M_\odot$), the per-planet transit probability $p_{\rm tr}=R_\star/a$ ranges from $12.5\%$ at $P=0.5$~d to $0.43\%$ at $P=100$~d, with a log-uniform mean of $\langle p_{\rm tr} \rangle=4.1\%$ over the survey period range.
+Combined with the small-planet occurrence rate of 2.5 per M-dwarf \citep{Dressing2015}, the expected fraction of stars with at least one transiting planet is $1 - (1 - 0.041)^{2.5}=10.0\%$, even under the assumption of near-co-planar systems.
+This host-level expression accounts for multiplanetary systems by construction: a host is counted once regardless of how many of its planets transit, matching the observed quantity.
+The excess attributes to the ten tier~3 (noise-susceptible) signals across eight distinct host systems, whose SDEs cannot be distinguished from stellar-noise-induced peaks.
+After removing these tier~3-only hosts, the remaining eight hosts give $6.6\%$---below the geometric expectation, consistent with the completeness loss on active stars documented in Sect.~\ref{sec:activity_limitation}.

-\subsection{Methodology Transferability and Testable Predictions}
+\subsection{Methodology transferability and testable predictions}

-The three contributions of this work---the 18-check signal validation cascade, the three-test reliability framework (FAR, inversion, Fourier FAP), and the tier classification system---address a general problem in time-domain astrophysics: classifying transit-like signals when correlated stellar noise produces false alarms at rates comparable to genuine detections.
-This problem extends well beyond the M3--M6 sample studied here.
+The three key contributions of this work are: the 18-check signal validation cascade, the three-test reliability framework (FAR, inversion, Fourier FAP), and the tier classification system.
+All three address a general problem in time-domain astrophysics with respect to classifying transit-like signals when correlated stellar noise produces false alarms at rates comparable to genuine detections.
+This problem extends well beyond the M3-M6 sample studied here.

-\textbf{K5--M2 dwarfs.} For earlier M-dwarfs and late K-dwarfs ($R_\star \approx 0.4$--$0.6~R_\odot$), Earth-sized transits produce depths of 300--800~ppm---below the noise floor of most TESS targets with $\leq$5 sectors.
-Thousands of K5--M2 dwarfs are currently transitioning from single-sector to multi-sector TESS coverage as the extended mission accumulates observations, creating a ``newly enabled'' population analogous to the M3--M6 sample of this work but with shallower transits and correspondingly more severe noise contamination.
-The tier system and FAR/inversion framework are directly applicable: the circular shift test preserves the host star's autocorrelation structure regardless of spectral type, and the inversion test establishes a per-star noise floor that scales naturally with variability amplitude.
-The key modification is the expected tier distribution: a higher fraction of Tier~3 (Noise-Susceptible) candidates is predicted on K5--M2 hosts due to the smaller $(R_p/R_\star)^2$ transit depth ratio.

-\textbf{Young and pre-main-sequence stars.} M-dwarfs younger than $\sim$1~Gyr exhibit photometric variability 5--50$\times$ larger than field stars of the same spectral type, driven by starspot evolution, magnetic activity cycles, and heightened flare rates \citep{Newton2017}.
-K2 campaigns on young open clusters (Hyades, Praesepe, Upper Scorpius; \citealt{Mann2017}) and ongoing TESS monitoring of young moving group members have produced candidate transit detections on extremely active hosts.
-For these targets, the noise frontier problem is even more severe than for the field M3--M6 dwarfs in this survey: BY~Dra modulation amplitudes of 2--5\% routinely exceed transit depths by an order of magnitude, even after GP detrending.
-The FAR and inversion tests are particularly valuable in this regime because they quantify the host star's capacity to produce false SDE~$\geq 7$ detections from variability alone, providing a per-star noise calibration that purely analytical false alarm probabilities cannot capture on non-Gaussian lightcurves.